Edward Snowden: Global community

 Crediting the Snowden leaks, the United Nations General Assembly unanimously adopted Resolution 68/167 in December 2013.
 The non-binding resolution denounced unwarranted digital surveillance and included a symbolic declaration of the right of all individuals to online privacy.

-In July 2014, Navi Pillay, UN High Commissioner for Human Rights, told a news conference in Geneva that the U.S. should abandon its efforts to prosecute Snowden, since his leaks were in the public interest.
+In July 2014, Navi Pillay, UN High Commissioner for Human Rights, told a news conference in Geneva that the US should abandon its efforts to prosecute Snowden, since his leaks were in the public interest.